AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 * [Markdown](/help/assets/content-fragments/content-fragments-markdown.md) - using markdown syntax for your fragment
 * [Using Associated Content](/help/assets/content-fragments/content-fragments-assoc-content.md) - adding associated content
 * [Metadata - Fragment Properties](/help/assets/content-fragments/content-fragments-metadata.md) - viewing and editing the fragment properties
+* Use [Content Fragments, together with GraphQL, to deliver content](/help/assets/content-fragments/content-fragments-graphql.md) for use in your applications.

 >[!NOTE]
 >
->These pages should be read in conjunction with [Page Authoring with Content Fragments](/help/sites-cloud/authoring/fundamentals/content-fragments.md).
+>These pages can be read in conjunction with [Page Authoring with Content Fragments](/help/sites-cloud/authoring/fundamentals/content-fragments.md).

 The number of communication channels is increasing annually.
 Typically channels refer to the delivery mechanism, either as the: